katahiromz/ImeStudy/README.md

 ## How is the Chinese keyboard?

-It can type English alphabet and the Chinese radicals.
+It can type English alphabet and the Chinese radical symbols.
-Chinese keyboard is usually compatible to (or same as) English keyboard.
+Chinese keyboard is usually compatible to English keyboard.
+Optionally, the Chinese radical symbols are printed on key tops.

 ## How is the Korean keyboard?